lonegunmanb/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR5 - Category: Testing

 Modules **SHOULD** implement upgrade testing to ensure new features are implemented in a non-breaking fashion on mom-major releases.
+(At least a minor version upgrade MUST NOT break the existing examples.
+But a major version upgrade could do anything they want, and we can introduce breaking changes in v0.x since v0 means beta.)

 #### ID: SNFR6 - Category: Testing